-Introduction to Grayling Fishing in Scotland
+Euro Nymphing for Grayling in Scotland

-This is the story of a fishing guide in Scotland, who relishes the end of the fishing season and onset of cold weather, to brave the elements and target the Lady of the Stream.
-The Grayling, and believe it or not, Scotland has some of the finest Grayling rivers in Europe.
+This is the story of a fishing guide in Scotland, who sees opportunity at the end of the trout and salmon fishing season, to switch to a different quarry.
+To brave the elements, and target the Lady of the Stream. the Grayling.
+The Grayling is a true wild fish, and member of the Salmonid family, Latin name (Thymallus thymallus).

 What do Fishing Guides in Scotland do in the Winter?